KD4MS/A-Computer-Based-Master-Clock-for-ITR-and-IBM-Impulse-Secondary-clocks/README.md

 PDF: This file is the 38MB PDF file of the Master clock article.

+PDF: SecondaryVoltage conversion is a "How To" file that will allow a different voltage secondary to work with either a 12 volt or 24 volt master clock system.

 Updated PDF: minor corrections.
 Also renamed Clock-pi.zip to conform to referenced text.